If You or a Loved One Has Been Abused in a Nursing Home Facility, Our Winning Nursing Home Abuse Lawyers Can Help

 Abusers can also be emotionally and psychologically abusive as well.
 They may name call, torment, make the patient feel crazy, give them the silent treatment, and otherwise harm them emotionally.

 Then we have financial abuse.
 Here, the abuser takes advantage of the victim by stealing money or checks, changing important financial legal documents, withholding money, restricting money, or otherwise manipulating the nursing home resident’s finances.

 Abusers may also neglect nursing home residents or abuse them sexually.
 If you or your loved one has suffered any of these types of nursing home abuse, call a Georgia nursing home abuse lawyer for help figuring out what your next steps should be.

 The most important part of any nursing home abuse lawsuit is figuring out who to sue.
 You probably know that you can hold your abuser accountable.
 They may also face criminal charges in addition to your civil claim.

 But there are also other parties who may have allowed or failed to prevent this abuse from happening in the first place.
 These parties are just as liable as the abuser.
 Our team of Georgia premises liability lawyers can help you determine the negligent party.
 Some of these individuals and entities include:

 - Nursing home administrators

 - The owner of the nursing home

 When you or your loved one has been abused in a nursing home, you may be feeling unsure of how to get through these difficult times.
-When you call an experienced Georgia nursing home abuse lawyer at Monge & Associates, you’ll have a legal advocate by your side who can give you the answers you’ve been looking for.
+When you call our experienced Georgia nursing home abuse lawyers at Monge & Associates, you’ll have a legal advocate by your side who can give you the answers you’ve been looking for.